Dharm90/Angular/docs/my-lib/README.md

 ## Build

 Run `ng build my-lib` to build the project.
-The build artifacts will be stored in the `docs/` directory.
+The build artifacts will be stored in the `dist/` directory.

 ## Publishing

-After building your library with `ng build my-lib`, go to the docs folder `cd docs/my-lib` and run `npm publish`.
+After building your library with `ng build my-lib`, go to the dist folder `cd dist/my-lib` and run `npm publish`.

 ## Running unit tests